 And then there’s this painting that graces the front of a pool hall near North Side Drive.
 This painting always catches my eye.
 I wish it wouldn’t.

-The New Isis replaced the original Isis Theater when the latter burned.
+The New Isis replaced the original Isis Theater after the latter burned.
 Clip is from 1915.

 The building (1910) at 2408 North Main housed Stockyards Masonic Lodge 1244.